rafaelmagic/home-assistant-autohotkey/README.md

 .

-✅ #HOW TO INSTALL AutoHotkey v2.0
+✅ STEP 1- HOW TO INSTALL AutoHotkey v2.0

 🧩 AutoHotkey lets you automate anything on Windows — keyboard, mouse, web requests, and more!